Sundanese people: Artforms

-Sundanese literature was basically oral.
+Sundanese literature was largely oral.
 Their arts (such as architecture, music, dance, textiles, and ceremonies) substantially preserved traditions from an earlier phase of civilization, stretching back even to the Neolithic, and never overwhelmed (as eastward, in Java) by aristocratic Hindu-Buddhist ideas.
 The art and culture of Sundanese people reflect historical influences by various cultures that include prehistoric native animism and shamanism traditions, ancient Hindu-Buddhist heritage, and Islamic culture.
 The Sundanese have very vivid, orally-transmitted memories of the grand era of the Sunda Kingdom.
 The oral tradition of Sundanese people is called Pantun Sunda, a chant of poetic verses employed for story-telling.
 It is the counterpart of the Javanese tembang, similar to but independent from Malay pantun.
 The Pantun Sunda often recount Sundanese folklore and legends such as Sangkuriang, Lutung Kasarung, Ciung Wanara, Mundinglaya Dikusumah, the tales of King Siliwangi, and popular children's folk stories such as Si Leungli.